mingrammer/diagrams/docs/guides/node.md

     EC2("web")
 ```

-In above example, the `EC2` is a node of `compute` resource type which provided by `aws` provider.
+In the example above, the `EC2` is a node of resource type `compute` which is provided by the `aws` provider.

-You can use other node objects in a similar manner like:
+You can use other node objects in a similar manner:

 ```python
 # aws resources